Spin-Resolved Topology and Partial Axion Angles in Three-Dimensional Insulators

-The numerical calculations and experimental proposals performed for this work were supported by the Center for Quantum Sensing and Quantum Materials, an Energy Frontier Research Center funded by the U.~S. Department of Energy, Office of Science, Basic Energy Sciences under Award DE-SC0021238.
-The analytical calculations performed by K.~-S.~L. and B.~B. were additionally supported by the Alfred P. Sloan foundation, and the National Science Foundation under grant DMR-1945058.
+The numerical calculations performed for and experimental proposals introduced in this work were supported by the Center for Quantum Sensing and Quantum Materials, an Energy Frontier Research Center funded by the U.~S. Department of Energy, Office of Science, Basic Energy Sciences under Award DE-SC0021238.
+The analytical calculations performed by K.-S.~L. and B.~B. were additionally supported by the Alfred P. Sloan foundation and the National Science Foundation under Grant DMR-1945058.
+K.-S.~L. also acknowledges the Graduate Fellowship Program at the Kavli Institute for Theoretical Physics, University of California, Santa Barbara, supported in part by the National Science Foundation under Grant No. NSF PHY-1748958 and NSF PHY-2309135, the Heising-Simons Foundation, and the Simons Foundation (216179, LB), during which this work was finalized.
+The work of Y. H. on the electromagnetic response of HOTI phases was supported by the Air Force Office of Scientific Research under award number FA9550-21-1-0131.
+Y. H. received additional support from the US Office of Naval Research (ONR) Multidisciplinary University Research Initiative (MURI) Grant N00014-20-1-2325 on Robust Photonic Materials with High-Order Topological Protection.
 This work made use of the Illinois Campus Cluster, a computing resource that is operated by the Illinois Campus Cluster Program (ICCP) in conjunction with the National Center for Supercomputing Applications (NCSA) and which is supported by funds from the University of Illinois at Urbana-Champaign.
-J.~B. was supported through the National Science Foundation under grant IIS-2046590 and provided additional computing resources via iDRAMA cloud.
+J.~B. was supported through the National Science Foundation under Grant IIS-2046590 and provided additional computing resources via iDRAMA.cloud, funded by the National Science Foundation under Grant CNS-2247867.
 Z.~G. and Z.~W. were supported by the National Natural Science Foundation of China (Grants No. 11974395, No. 12188101), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB33000000), the China Postdoctoral Science Foundation funded project (Grant No. 2021M703461), and the Center for Materials Genome.
-B.~J.~W. and G.~A.~F. were supported by the Department of Energy (BES) Award No. DE-SC0022168 and the National Science Foundation Grant No. DMR-2114825.
+B.~J.~W. acknowledges support from the European Union’s Horizon Europe research and innovation program (ERC-StG-101117835-TopoRosetta).
+G.~A.~F. and B.~J.~W. were additionally supported by the Department of Energy (BES) Award No. DE-SC0022168 and the National Science Foundation Grant No. DMR-2114825.
+B.~J.~W. further acknowledges the Laboratoire de Physique des Solides, Orsay for hosting during some stages of this work.